Jurshsmith/data-fuel/README.md

 ## Linked Lists

 Implementations of the `SinglyLinkedList` and `DoublyLinkedList` using `unsafe` Rust. `data-fuel-benches` contains benchmarks to compare both structures.
-Please read its directory's `README.md` to view some analysis on their performances.
+Please view its directory's `README.md` [here](https://github.com/Jurshsmith/data-fuel/blob/main/linked-lists/README.md) for some analysis on their performances.

 ### Running